 This library guide was created to support the study of history at The University of New Hampshire.

 Please use this guide to help develop your research.
-If you need additional assistance, please don't hesitate to contact me by phone, email, IM, or Facebook.
-My office hours during the semester are Monday and online, Sunday night, from 8-11pm.
+If you need additional assistance, please don't hesitate to contact me by email or by using the Schedule Appointment button in my profile box.
 I can also meet at other times to discuss your research needs or for one-on-one instruction on search strategies and sources.

-I also serve as liaison to the History Department, so if you want to purchase or gain access to monographs, periodicals, media, or other resources that are not available at UNH, let me know and we'll determine the best strategy for connecting you with the information you need.
+As the Arts & Humanities Librarian, I serve as subject librarian to the History Department, so if you want to purchase or gain access to monographs, periodicals, media, or other resources that are not available at UNH, let me know and we'll determine the best strategy for connecting you with the information you need.

 I welcome your suggestions for changes or additions to this guide, as well as those geared towards enhancing services provided by the UNH Library.